rh-ei-stp/cloud-native-integration/README.md

 #### Cloud Native Characteristics

+As we parse through various "Cloud Native" definitions from across the industry, let's take a look at some of the various "cloud native" characteristics suggested by those definitions.

 Characteristic | Originator | Analysis
 -------------- | ---------- | --------
 Elasticity | Red Hat (https://www.redhat.com/en/about/videos/considerations-for-migrating-cloud-native-architectures) | As the underlying platform features resource elasticity, this characteristic seems key